mendix/docs/content/studio/domain-models.md

 * [Entities](#entity)
 * [Associations](domain-models-association-properties)

-Let us say you have a collection of CDs like the one in the table below.
+Let us say you have a collection of CDs like the one in the table below:

 | Title                           | Artist                   |
 | ------------------------------- | ------------------------ |
 | How to Dismantle an Atomic Bomb | U2                       |
 | Exodus                          | Bob Marley & The Wailers |

 The rows in the table are CDs.
-The type of the two rows is "CD" and this is the entity name.
-A specific CD like "How to Dismantle an Atomic Bomb" of the band U2 is called an object of the "CD" entity.
-Characteristics like the "Title" and "Artist" are called attributes.
+So, *CD* is the *entity* name.
+A specific CD like "How to Dismantle an Atomic Bomb" of the band U2 is called an *object* of the *CD* entity.
+Characteristics like the "Title" and "Artist" are called *attributes*.

 To view the **Domain Models** of your app in Studio, click the **Domain Models** icon in the left menu bar of Studio.

 {{% image_container width="350" %}}![](attachments/domain-models/domain-model.png)
 {{% /image_container %}}

-After opening a domain model, you will see an overview of all the entities, attribute, and associations of the entities.
+After opening a domain model, you will see an overview of all entities, attributes, and associations.
 The complexity of your domain model depends on the complexity of your app.

 ![](attachments/domain-models/domain-overview.png)